szerticspeter/shopify-dzine-app/README.md

-# Shopify Dzine.ai Canvas App with Gelato Integration
+# Dzine.ai Canvas App with Prodigi Integration

 This amazing and user-friendly application provides a seamless workflow for users to:
-1. Upload an image to your Shopify store
+1. Upload an image
 2. Apply artistic styles using Dzine.ai
-3. Send the stylized image to Gelato's Personalization Studio
+3. Select from multiple product types (canvas, mug, t-shirt)
-4. Order the image printed on canvas or other products
+4. Order the product with their stylized image through Prodigi

 ## Setup Instructions

-### 1. Configure Gelato Personalization Studio
+### 1. Configure Prodigi Web-to-Print SDK

-1. Log in to your Gelato account
-2. Create a customizable product in Gelato Personalization Studio
+1. Sign up for a Prodigi account at [https://www.prodigi.com/](https://www.prodigi.com/)
+2. Get your Prodigi WebSDK client key
-3. Get the product URL and update the `GELATO_PRODUCT_URL` constant in `src/ProductCreate.js`
+3. Update the `PRODIGI_CLIENT_KEY` constant in `src/ProductSelect.js`

 ### 2. Update Environment Variables

 Make sure your Netlify environment variables include:
 - `DZINE_API_KEY` - Your Dzine.ai API key
-- `SHOPIFY_ACCESS_TOKEN` - Your Shopify admin API access token
-- `GELATO_API_KEY` - Your Gelato API key

 ### 3. Deploy the Application